Conch Piercings – Ultimate Guide With Images

 Try not to decide upon who will do your piercing solely based on cost.
-Pick the best piercer for the job because you don’t want just any hack who hangs out a sign to do your piercing.
+Pick the best piercer for the job because you don’t want just any guy who hangs out a sign, do your piercing.
 You want an artist who cares about your satisfaction and health as much as they care about getting paid.

 Get a feel for whether your potential piercer practices high levels of hygiene.
 Determine if you’d feel comfortable asking them about any possible complications you might experience.
 If you think they wouldn’t have a great bedside manner, you might want to keep looking because you may have follow-up questions you’ll need answered.

 What To Do Before Getting A Conch Piercing